-My name is Ronnie Li, and I was born in Qingdao, China, a place that’s often known only by the people who drink Tsingtao Beer, and I moved to America within a few years of being born.
+My name is Ronnie, and I was born in Qingdao, China, a place that’s often known only by the people who drink Tsingtao Beer, and I moved to America within a few years of being born.
 I’ve lived on Long Island, New York all my life, starting from Elmont, then moving to Valley Stream and finally Great Neck.
-Each successive movement correlated with an improvement in my quality of life.
-I'm thankful for everything that has happened to me.
+I'm in Atlanta, Georgia now pursuing my Ph.D.

-I’m an alumnus of Brown University with a B.S. in Neuroscience; I'm now a graduate student in Neuroscience at Emory University.
-Before I went to college, I never took my classes seriously because I thought they were all easy, but the university environment truly humbled me.
+I’m an alumnus of Brown University with a B.S. in Neuroscience; I'm now a Ph.D.
+Candidate in Neuroscience at Emory University.
 I like to learn a lot from experience, and my bygone college career still continues to shape my perception of diligence and success.
 I firmly believe that “success is 99% perspiration,” and I concede the rest to good fortune and opportunity.
-My lifelong goal is simply to leave a footprint on the world and to be remembered for my achievements, and though I’m not there yet, I plan to strive for that dream with every breath.
-As you can probably tell by now, I’m not much for giving up, but that’s because I’ve learned the lesson the hard way.
+My lifelong goal is simply to leave a footprint on the world and to be remembered for my actions.
+I’m not much for giving up, but that’s because I’ve learned the lesson the hard way.

 Reader, I expose all of my greatest secrets before you, and I hope you will take the time to browse and read the pieces that are of interest.
 Please feel free to contact me using the navigation bar above.
-Goodbye, and I leave the rest of the exploration to you.
+The rest of the journey is yours.